Logo

 Tony Evers has supported an extreme risk protection order act, commonly known as a "red flag law", which would permit loved ones or police to petition to have an individual's guns taken away if a judge deems them a risk to themselves or others.

-Tony Evers has said that Scott Walker's decisions regarding health care in Wisconsin led to higher insurance premiums for residents.
+Tony Evers has said that Scott Walker's decisions about health care in Wisconsin led to higher insurance premiums for residents.

-Tony Evers supports allowing children to stay on their parents' health insurance plans until the age of 26.
+Tony Evers supports allowing people to stay on their parents' health insurance plans until age 26.

 Tony Evers supports permitting undocumented immigrants living in Wisconsin to obtain driver's licenses, and has called this position "common sense".